When Faith Hurts: Empowering the Faith Community to Recognize and Respond to Child Abuse and Neglect

 A conference for members of faith communities and community partners

 The Julie Valentine Center is pleased to invite you to attend When Faith Hurts.
-We are excited to bring Victor Vieth, the Senior Director and Founder of the Gundersen National Child Protection Training Center, to Greenville to conduct the training.
+We are excited to bring Victor Vieth, the Director of Education and Research for the Zero Abuse Project, to Greenville to conduct the training.